htw-imi-showtime/showtime-website/content/ws20/bachelor/b1-kiss/_index.md

 project_id = "B1"

 # Properties for displaying the project in the project list
-card_image = "shadowless.svg"
+card_image = "logo.svg"
-card_description = "Kiss is a mobile application which allows you to scan, manage and analyze cosmetic products.
-All you have to do is take a picture of the product and kiss will do the rest."
+card_description = "KISS is a mobile application which allows you to scan, manage and analyze cosmetic products.
+All you have to do is take a picture of the product and KISS will do the rest."

 # These properties may be removed if you don't need them